How to verify whether NTP setup (Sync) is working or not in Linux?

 NTP stand for Network Time Protocol, which synchronize the clock between computer systems over the network.

-NTP server keep all the servers in your organization in-sync with an accurate time to perform time based jobs.
+NTP server keep all the servers in-sync with accurate time to perform time based jobs in an organization.

 NTP client will synchronize its clock to the network time server.